IBM-Bluemix-Docs/mobilefoundation/updating-your-mobile-foundation-instances.md

 These updates will have the latest fixes and feature updates.
 You can plan and update to the latest level of {{site.data.keyword.mobilefoundation_short}}.
 It is recommended that you are always on the latest level.

 To check if your {{site.data.keyword.mobilefoundation_short}} server has updates, login to the {{site.data.keyword.cloud_notm}} console, select your Mobile Service instance on the dashboard.
-Click on **Manage** on the left navigation menu.
+Click on **Manage** on the left-hand side navigation menu.
 You will see a notice if there is a server update available.

-To update to the latest level, you simply need to click **Update server** button that is available on the bottom of the same page.
+To update to the latest level, you simply need to click **Update server** button that is available at the end of the same page.

 Updating the {{site.data.keyword.mobilefoundation_short}} service results in restarting of the corresponding Cloud Foundry application.
 As a result, there may be a downtime.
 The updates need to be planned accordingly.
 {: important}